TOMToolkit/tom_base/docs/introduction/faqs.md

 represents an unauthenticated user.
 The user has no first name, last name, or password, and allows unauthenticated users to view unprotected pages within your TOM.
 You can choose to delete the user if you don't want any pages to be visible without logging in.

+### How can I display an error message when authentication to an external facility fails?

+For any modules exposing external services, such as brokers, harvesters, or facilities, a failed authentication should raise an `ImproperCredentialsException`.
+Exceptions of this type are caught by the TOM Toolkit's built-in `ExternalServiceMiddleware`.
+This middleware will display an error at the top of the page and redirect the user to the home page.